atotic/gesturion/README.md

 1. GestureManager.getIdle gestures on an element
 2. Make sure single pointer gestures are only handling single pointer
 3. Demo pages - initially on github, also put them on codepen?
+4. How to package the library?
+Minified single file would be good?

 Demo framework
   index page